 \begin{corollary} Let $\Acal$ be a cluster algebra whose exchange matrices arise from triangulations of a surface~$\SM$.
 Then each seed in $\Acal$ is uniquely determined by its cluster; the cluster complex (see \cite[Definition~5.4]{cats1}) and the exchange graph $\Exch$ of $\Acal$ do not depend on the choice of coefficients in~$\Acal$; the seeds containing a given cluster variable form a connected subgraph of\/~$\Exch$; and several cluster variables appear together in the same cluster if and only if every pair among them~does.
 The cluster complex is the complex of tagged arcs, as in \cite[Theorem~7.11]{cats1}; it is the clique complex for its $1$-skeleton, and is a connected pseudomanifold. \end{corollary}

-Theorem~\ref{th:patterns-on-SM} and Corollary~\ref{cor:structural-clust} are proved in Section~\ref{sec:laminated-teich}, using results and constructions from the intervening sections.
+Theorem~\ref{th:patterns-on-SM} and Corollary~\ref{cor:structural-clust} are proved in Chapter~\ref{sec:laminated-teich}, using results and constructions from the intervening chapters.
 The proof is based on interpreting the cluster variables $x_\gamma$ as generalized \emph{lambda lengths}, which are particular functions on the appropriately defined extension of the Teichm\"uller space of~$\SM$.

-\section{Lambda lengths on bordered surfaces with punctures}
+\chapter{Lambda lengths on bordered surfaces with punctures}

 The machinery of lambda lengths was introduced and developed by R.~Penner~\cite{penner-decorated, penner-lambda} in his study of decorated Teichm\"uller spaces.
-In this section, we adapt Penner's definitions to the case at hand, and give a couple of useful geometric lemmas.
+In this chapter, we adapt Penner's definitions to the case at hand, and give a couple of useful geometric lemmas.

-Throughout the paper, $\SM$ is a bordered surface with marked points as described at the beginning of Section~\ref{sec:cats1-recap}.
+Throughout the paper, $\SM$ is a bordered surface with marked points as described at the beginning of Chapter~\ref{sec:cats1-recap}.
 The (cusped) \emph{Teichm\"uller space} $\Teich\SM$ consists of all complete finite-area hyperbolic structures with constant curvature $-1$ on $\Surf\setminus \Mark$, with geodesic boundary at $\partial\Surf\setminus\Mark$, considered up to $\Diff_0\SM$, diffeomorphisms of $\Surf$ fixing $\Mark$ that are homotopic to the identity.
 (Thus there is a cusp at each point of $\Mark$.)
 Our assumptions on $\SM$ guarantee that $\Teich\SM$ is non-empty.
 In fact, it is a manifold of dimension $n-p=6g+3b+2p+c-6$ in the notation of Definition~\ref{def:ideal-triang}.

 For a given hyperbolic structure in~$\Teich\SM$, each arc can be represented by a unique geodesic.
 Since there are cusps at the marked points, such a geodesic segment is of infinite length.
 So if we want to measure the ``length'' of a geodesic arc between two marked points, we need to renormalize.
 This is done as follows.